FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 ### Single Job

 The structure of a Slurm job script is basically a shell script.
-This shell script will be executed by the batch system on the requested ressource.
-The definition of the ressource is done as comments (`#`) with the `SLURM` keywords.
+This shell script will be executed by the batch system on the requested resource.
+The definition of the resource is done as comments (`#`) with the `SLURM` keywords.
 These are instructions for Slurm.

 A simple example for a Slurm job scipt ({download}`fds-slurm-job-single.sh`) is given below.
 It executes FDS for a single FDS input file.